myst-lang/mtenv/README.md

 `mtenv setup` will:

-  - ensure that `~/.mtenv/` exists and add some basic configuration.
+  - Ensure that `~/.mtenv/` (or `MYST_HOME` if set) exists and add some basic configuration.
-  - create `/usr/local/bin/myst` as a symlink to `~/.mtenv/shims/myst`, the executable that `mtenv` manages to control `myst` versions.
+  - Prompt for where to put the the executable that `mtenv` manages to control `myst` versions, i.e. a directory in your PATH.

 Now you are fully set up to use `mtenv` and install new versions of Myst.